Pedro Juan Gutiérrez: Writings

 Called a master of "Cuban dirty realism," like Zoé Valdés and Fernando Velázquez Medina, he tells the stories of the Cuban underclass in a direct, visceral style.
 His books describe contemporary Cuba from his semiautobiographical perspective as a disillusioned journalist.

 His books are typically gritty, tragicomic accounts of himself and his countrymen hustling for money, searching for pleasure and happiness, and struggling in desperate situations.
 He makes heavy use of irony.
 His stories illustrate the difficulty of achieving self-sufficiency and contentment in a dysfunctional and poverty-stricken society with a paternalistic government.

 His narrative voice is skeptical, intellectual, humorous, crass, sardonic, and bluntly frank.
 His literary persona is chiefly concerned with escaping poverty.
 However, efforts are rarely successful, and much of his time is spent escaping misery through sex and his preferred vices of rum, cigars and marijuana.

 Dirty Havana Trilogy (Trilogía sucia de La Habana) (1998) is his best known work.
 It is set during the economic depression in Cuba in the early to mid-1990s.
 Its first two parts, "Anclado en la tierra de nadie" ("Anchored in No-man's Land") and "Nada que hacer" ("Nothing to Do"), follow the picaresque adventures of a protagonist, who, like the author, is a one-time journalist called Pedro Juan.
 He struggles with loneliness, claustrophobia and alcoholism.
 The third part, "Sabor a mí" ("Essence of Me"), is a collection of short stories in which Pedro Juan appears only intermittently.

 Despite his grim depiction of Cuban life, his writing stresses his overriding love for Cuban culture.
 He frequently praises Cuban music, resourcefulness, and joie de vivre.
 He writes scornfully of people who avoid risk and self-expression in exchange for smothering safety and boredom-inducing banality.

+Pedro Juan Gutiérrez and the Obscene Hyperrealism

+The Italian researcher Gino Tramontana (Ph.D. in Latin-American Literature, Musician and Writer) believes that the poetics of Pedro Juan Gutiérrez should be considered not so clearly comparable to that of Charles Bukowski and entirely distant from the so-called dirty realism, believing that the most adequate definition is that of obscene hyperrealism.
+This theory was accepted and disseminated through a Doctoral thesis for the Universidad Complutense (Madrid), and arousing interest from international scientific journals such as Cultura Latinoamericana.
+Furthermore, to support this theory, in 2017 a conference entitled ¿Realismo sucio o hiperrealismo obsceno? was held at the Faculty of Letters of the Universidad Complutense en Madrid during which Gino Tramontana interviewed Pedro Juan Gutiérrez, pursuing the thesis that sees the Cuban author as completely distant from the literary movement defined as dirty realism.